railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_access.rst

 The first configuration step is to create a directory structure that will be used to classify your document set.
-You can use the structure automatically proposed by Open ERP from the menu :menuselection:`Document Management --> Directory Structure`.
+You can use the structure automatically proposed by Open ERP from the menu :menuselection:`Knowledge --> Configuration --> Document Management --> Directories' Structure`.

 .. figure::  images/document_structure.png
    :scale: 50